Dubai: Expo 2020

 On 2 November 2011, four cities had their bids for Expo 2020 already lodged, with Dubai making a last-minute entry.
-The delegation from the Bureau International des Expositions, which visited Dubai in February 2013 to examine the Emirate's readiness for the largest exposition, was impressed by the infrastructure and the level of national support.
-In May 2013, Dubai Expo 2020 Master Plan was revealed.
-Dubai then won the right to host Expo 2020 on 27 November 2013.
+The delegation from the Bureau International des Expositions, which visited Dubai in February 2013 to examine its readiness for the largest exposition, was impressed by the infrastructure and level of national support.
+In May 2013, the Dubai Expo 2020 Master Plan was revealed.
+Dubai won the right to host Expo 2020 on 27 November 2013.

 The main site of Dubai Expo 2020 was planned to be a 438-hectare area (1,083 acres), part of the new Dubai Trade Centre Jebel Ali urban development, located midway between Dubai and Abu Dhabi.
 Moreover, the Expo 2020 also created various social enlistment projects and monetary boons to the city targeting the year 2020, such as initiating the world's largest solar power project.

 The Dubai Expo 2020 was scheduled to take place from 20 October 2020 until 10 April 2021 for 173 days where there would be 192 country pavilions featuring narratives from every part of the globe, have different thematic districts that would promote learning the wildlife in the forest exhibit too many other experiences.

-Due to the impact of COVID-19 the organisers of Expo 2020 postponed the Expo by one year to begin in 2021 (the new dates are 1 October 2021 – 31 March 2022).
+Due to the impact of COVID-19 the organisers of Expo 2020 postponed the Expo by one year to begin in 2021 (the new dates are 1 October 2021 to 31 March 2022).

-Dubai has targets to build an inclusive, barrier-free and disabled-friendly city, which opened as Expo City Dubai.
-The city has already brought in changes by introducing wheelchair friendly taxis, pavements with slopes and tactile indicators on the floor for the visually impaired at all the metro stations.
+Dubai has targets to build an inclusive, barrier-free, and disabled-friendly city, which opened as Expo City Dubai.
+The city has already brought in changes by introducing wheelchair-friendly taxis, pavements with slopes, and tactile indicators on the floor for the visually impaired at all the metro stations.